jcs090218/JCSUnity/README.md

 JCSUnity is a component driven framework.
 There are a tone of reusable components that are already pre-built.
-Most component work individuslly, except few of them do not.
+Most component work individuslly, except some of them do not.
 You can combine/attach two components on the same game object and it will make completely different behaviour since the first component works on it own and so do the second component.
 Two of the